imnanxu/PartialHumanBrain_preprocessing/README.md

 https://en.wikibooks.org/wiki/SPM/Installation_on_Windows#Preamble.

 ## II.
 Resources files: ./resources/
-### 1. The field map files of the sample data are included in ./fmap/
+### 1. ./resources/fmap/: field map files of the sample data
 These files are for distortion corrections.
-Please replace the these files with the correct ones from your imaging sessions.
+Please replace the these files with the ones from your imaging sessions.

+### 2. Parcellation atlas files:
-### 2. Two parcellation atlasses are included:
+Two parcellation atlases are included:

    a.
 Schaefer-Yeo 400 parcels (https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal)

    b.
 Brainnetome atlas  (https://atlas.brainnetome.org/)

+You could add your own parcellation atlas files here, and specify the atlas filenames in the MainScript_sever.m described below.

 ## III.
 Pipeline functions and scripts: ./partialbrain_preprocessing_pipeline2020_nx/
 ### 1. Main script: MainScript_server.m
-Please modified the necessary parameters in the Parameter Settings section to fit your data
+Please modified the necessary parameters in the Parameter Settings section for your data.

 <!-- ###  2.
 A post FC and histogram analysis also included: PostAnalysis_FCMap.m -->